mia-platform/documentation/docs/info/supported_browser.md

 title: DevOps Console supported browser
 sidebar_label: Supported browser
 ---
-In this page you can find **guidelines about the Browsers supported by Mia Platform**.
+In this page you can find **guidelines about the Browsers supported by Mia-Platform**.

 ## Supported Browsers

-Use Mia Platform DevOps Console with the latest version of any supported browser:
+Use Mia-Platform DevOps Console with the latest version of any supported browser:

 * Chrome
 * Firefox